-Loggers who are aware of their responsibility as professionals are better equipped to protect the environment, underscoring the importance of logger training as a core requirement in both the SFI Forest Management Standard and SFI Fiber Sourcing Standard.
+Loggers who are aware of their responsibility as professionals are better equipped to protect the environment, underscoring the importance of logger training as a core requirement in the SFI Forest Management Standard.
 By the end of 2019, 214,000 loggers and foresters had completed training programs approved by SFI Implementation Committees.